CinnoxGitHub/VIsitorSampleApp/README.md

 </androidx.constraintlayout.widget.ConstraintLayout>
 ```

-## **Step 5: Support Firebase Clould Message**
+## **Step 4: Support Firebase Clould Message**
-To integrate Firebase Cloud Messaging (FCM) into your application and provide the necessary information to our library, you will need to obtain the following details:
+To integrate Firebase Cloud Messaging (FCM) of your application with our library, you have to provide us the following info:

-Package Name:
+`Package Name`:
 The package name is a unique identifier for your Android application.
 It is typically defined in the AndroidManifest.xml file of your project.
 To find the package name:

 1. Open your Android project in Android Studio.